CapsHil/SWClicker/README.md

 Create your account to save your game and reload it after living.
 Game is saving by itself all 10 seconds

+If you feel like a Jedi, try the Light Side of the Force...

 ### Development

 SWClicker is based on meteor.js.
 It's a Javascript framework based on node.js.
 It's a front and back framework.